 If you are not sure what to choose, you can try it with your leftover!

-Even if you don't prepare the toppings, it's also delicious putting some leftover side dishes on it.
+Even if you don't prepare the toppings, it's also delicious putting some leftover side dishes on them.
 This is leftover stir-fried vegetables from the previous day.
 It tastes good as other variations.

 - Tempeh stir fry